Tuileries Garden: The Grande Allée and Grand Couvert

 The Grand Couvert is the central, tree-covered portion of the garden.
 It is divided by the Grande Allée, the wide path that runs from the Round pond to the gates of the Place de la Concorde.
 Most of the trees are relatively recent, with only a small number dating back to the early 19th century or earlier.
 The Couvert was extensively replanted in the 1990s, with eight hundred trees added since 1997.
-The wind storm of 1999 caused extensive damage, and brought down a number of the oldest trees.
+Cyclone Lothar in 1999 caused extensive damage, and brought down a number of the oldest trees.

 The two outdoor cafes in the Grand Couvert are named after two famous cafes once located in the garden; the café Very, which had been on the terrasse des Feuillants in the 18th–19th century; and the café Renard, which in the 18th century had been a popular meeting place on the western terrace.

 The alleys of the Couvert are decorated with two exedra, low curving walls built to display statues, which were installed during the French Revolution.
-They were completed in 1799 by Jean Charles Moreau, and are the only surviving elements of a larger proposed garden plan by painter Jacques-Louis David made in 1794.
+They were completed in 1799 by Jean-Charles-Alexandre Moreau, and are the only surviving elements of a larger proposed garden plan by painter Jacques-Louis David made in 1794.
 They are now decorated with plaster casts of moldings on mythological themes from the park of Louis XIV at Marly.

 A Quercus robur, or English oak, was planted in 1992 on the Esplanade des Feuillants to commemorate the 200th anniversary of the French Republic.
 It is a reminder of the "Liberty Tree" symbol that first appeared in America before the American Revolution.
 They were then planted in the garden and around France during the French Revolution, and later, in the French Revolution of 1848, Louis XVI himself planted the first liberty tree in the Tuileries Garden, but it was cut down after his execution.
 A stylized depiction of a Liberty Tree decorates the French one Euro and two Euro coins.